 - 1. Numerator: The number of unique child maltreatment victims under age 3 - 2.
 Denominator: The number of children under age 3 - 3.
 The sample was limited to children under age 3.
 The numerator is derived from the restricted-use NCANDS Child Files and is the unique count of substantiated child maltreatment victims under age 3.
 The denominator is derived from Census Population Estimates and is the estimate of the total number of children under age 3. - 4.
-Arizona data are not available in the 2021 NCANDS file. - 5.
+The National Data Archive on Child Abuse and Neglect (NDACAN) occasionally releases updated NCANDS data files that result in minor changes to the estimates of child maltreatment.
+Estimates presented in the 2025 Roadmap are based on NDACAN data as of April 1, 2025. - 5.
 The analyses presented in this publication were based on data from the National Child Abuse and Neglect Data System (NCANDS).
 These data were provided by the National Data Archive on Child Abuse and Neglect at Cornell University, and have been used with permission.
 The data were originally collected under the auspices of the Children's Bureau.
 Funding was provided by the Children's Bureau, Administration on Children, Youth, and Families, Administration for Children and Families, US Department of Health and Human Services.
 The collector of the original data, the funding agency, NDACAN, Cornell University, and the agents or employees of these institutions bear no responsibility for the analyses or interpretations presented here.
 The information and opinions expressed reflect solely the opinions of the authors.